-- The National League of Nursing Accrediting Commission (NLNAC) accredits nursing education programs including practical nursing, diploma, associate, baccalaureate, and higher degrees, including those offered via distance education.
+- Accreditation Commission for Education in Nursing (ACEN) accredits nursing education programs including practical nursing, diploma, associate, baccalaureate, and higher degrees, including those offered via distance education.

 - The Commission on Collegiate Nursing Education (CCNE) accredits nursing education programs in the United States at the baccalaureate and graduate degree levels, including those programs offering distance education.